 Well, I did, and the result was magical.
 Goat Cheese, Sun-Dried Tomatoes and Chives all wrapped in a delicious scone.
 Don't mind if I do!

-- 2oz Unsalted Butter, cut into chunks and chilled
+- 2oz (¼ Cup) Unsalted Butter, cut into chunks and chilled

-- 1 oz sun-dried tomatoes, chopped (if using the jarred sun-dried tomatoes pat off the excess oil)
+- 1 oz (2 Tablespoons) Sun-Dried Tomatoes, chopped (if using the jarred sun-dried tomatoes pat off the excess oil)

-- Preheat oven to 425F and line a baking sheet with a silpat (affiliate link) liner or parchment paper.
+- Preheat oven to 425F and line a baking sheet with a silpat liner or parchment paper.

 - In a small bowl add milk, cream, and egg, whisk to combine.
 Add this mixture to the dry mixture, mix until just combined.
 Fold in the chives and sun-dried tomatoes.
-Then fold in goat cheese, knead the mixture into a disc about 3/4 inch thick.
+Then fold in goat cheese, knead the mixture into a disc about ¾ inch thick.
+The scone batter should be quite dry so it holds its shape.
+You may need to add an extra splash of milk to bind it.
 You can cut them into triangles or you can use a cookie cutter/ biscuit cutter.
 I used a 2 inch round cutter and made 13 scones.

 - Place scones on baking sheet, 9 at a time.